kintone-labs/kintone-ios-sdk/docs/docs/reference/model/record/record-comment-model.md

 #### getCreator()

-> get an object including information of the comment creator.
+Get an object including information of the comment creator.

 **Parameter**